atg1wt/LShapedTerrace/README.md

 - It's currently English-only, I haven't yet made any provision for i18n.

-- This is quite similar to (though not derived from) the existing *Terracer* plugin, and I don't want to step on any toes.
+- This is quite similar to (though not derived from) the existing *Terracer* plugin, and I don't want to step on any toes!

 ## License